Lorenz-127/PP3-task-tracker-cli/docs/development-approach.md

 - Enhance and document comprehensive manual testing procedures (Merit level)
 - Implement unit tests for critical functions and consider integration tests (Distinction level)

-Detailed testing procedures will be documented in a separate testing document.
+Detailed testing procedures will be documented in [Testing section](README.md#testing) of the README and [Manual-Tests](/docs/manual_tests.md) on a separate testing document.

 ## Documentation
 my documentation process includes: